Among the Free

-Among the Free is a 2006 young adult science fiction novel by American writer Margaret Peterson Haddix, about a time in which drastic measures have been taken to quell overpopulation.
+Among the Free is a 2006 middle grade dystopian novel by American writer Margaret Peterson Haddix, about a time in which drastic measures have been taken to quell overpopulation.
 It is the seventh and final book in the Shadow Children series.

 Plot summary

 Luke Garner is an illegal third child along with Trey, Nina, Matthias, Percy, and Alia.
 He has been working from within the Population Police at the stables in hopes of slowly overthrowing them and bringing about freedom.
 When he is chosen to accompany a sergeant on a mission to distribute new identification cards to citizens, Luke unknowingly brings about the catalyst of change when he refuses to shoot a defiant old woman and runs away, leaving his sergeant in the hands of a group of angry villagers who despise the Population Police.

 After several days of surviving alone, haunted by the memory of his friend Jen Talbot, run-ins with a selfish stable boy who was with Luke and his sergeant at the time of the incident, and attempting to avoid the Population Police at all costs, Luke finds his way to another village filled with starving people.
 They save Luke from being executed by the Population Police when they arrive; one man in particular named Eli reveals that the village no longer cares about their own lives and will do anything to help those in need like Luke.
 In the past, Eli and other villagers willingly betrayed a family with a third child in order to obtain food for their own families.
 The villagers realize their wrongs much too late and found many of their family members taken away by the Population Police with nothing in return.